-Rachel’s Kitchen corporate classes combine cookery and team building for groups of up 22 participants in a beautiful kitchen in East Finchley, N2 (15 minutes from King’s Cross) or in alternative venues for larger groups.
+Rachel’s Kitchen corporate classes combine cookery and team building for groups in a beautiful kitchen in East Finchley, N2 (15 minutes from King’s Cross) or in alternative venues for larger groups.

 Our classes use cookery and patisserie as a vehicle to better understand your team’s personalities, as well as their delegation and communication skills.

 Or perhaps you have a group of people you’d like to introduce to each other in a fun, informal environment.

 Cooking together is an ideal way to bring people together.